 The key to success isn't just putting up any old fence; it's about creating a truly rabbit-proof enclosure.
 This means choosing the right material that they can't chew through or squeeze past, ensuring the fence is tall enough that they won't be tempted to jump over it, and installing it deep enough that they can't simply dig underneath.
 It might sound like a lot, but getting these three elements right from the start will make your garden a fortress that protects your precious plants all season long.
 Let’s walk through how to build the perfect barrier.

-Choose the Right Fencing Material
+What's the Best Fencing Material to Use?

 The material you choose for your fence is critical.
 You need something sturdy with openings small enough to prevent a rabbit from squeezing through.
 Chicken wire is a popular and budget-friendly option, but make sure the mesh openings are one inch or smaller.
 For something even more durable, consider hardware cloth, which has a tighter weave and is more resistant to chewing.